 Dr Larché, maybe we can start by asking about current concepts of inflammation with emphasis, obviously, on diseases of your interest.

-Margaret J. Larché, PhD: Yes, thank you for that question.
+Margaret J. Larché, MD, PhD: Yes, thank you for that question.
 The basis of inflammation in many of our inflammatory diseases focuses around inflammatory cells such as the B cells and the T cells.
-It also focuses around how those cells signal with each other, so the signaling cascade, and then the molecules that may produce cytokines that can generate an inflammatory response.
+It also focuses around how those cells signal with each other, so the signaling cascade, and then the molecules that they produce—cytokines—that can generate an inflammatory response.

 When we’re thinking first about the cytokines, we’re thinking about several key cytokines that trigger that inflammatory cascade.
 Tumor necrosis factor (TNF)-alpha was the first one that was discovered in the 1990s and was used towards the end of that decade as an inhibitor of TNF-alpha to abrogate the inflammatory cascade.
 That led to a whole series of TNF-alpha blocking medications such as infliximab, etanercept, golimumab, adalimumab, and so on.
 Those TNF-alpha inhibitors have been very useful in our armamentarium against inflammation.
 TNF-alpha is one of the key cytokines.